MooersLab/pymolsnips/README.md

 <h3 name="vim">Vim (Universal)</h3>

-[*vim*](https://vimawesome.com) is the improved terminal-based text editor *vi*.
+[*Vim*](https://vimawesome.com) is the improved terminal-based text editor *vi*.
 Vim enables the addition of plugins to extend what Vim can do.
 There are over 18,000 plugins available.
 Vim is free.

 A newer branch of *Vim* called *neovim* is also available.
-Either are available from software repositories like MacPorts, fink, Homebrew, or as stand-a-lone applications.
+*Vim* and *neovm* are available from software repositories like MacPorts, fink, Homebrew, or it can be downloaded as a stand-a-lone application.
 Vim version 8.1.0 was not working on Mac OS X Catalina due to a bug in Xcode.
 That bug has been fixed in version 8.1.2152.
 I found that the MacPorts Vim was behind this version.
-I tried to compile Vim version 8.2.12; I gave due to inference from conda in the Julia installed by Homebrew.
+I tried to compile Vim version 8.2.12; I gave up due to inference from conda in the Julia installed by Homebrew.
 I installed Vim version 8.2.0 via Homebrew.
 This version worked fine.

-Vim focusing on the editing process where most of the time is spent thinking and not generating new text.
+*Vim* focuses on the editing process where most of the time is spent on thinking about has been written and not on generating new text.
+Most of the time spent `writing' is usually spent on rewriting.

-The *Vim* keybindings for text editing are so useful that the they are available for the rival text editor *Emacs* as well as many other text editors.
+The *Vim* keybindings for text editing are so useful that the they are available for the rival text editors *Emacs* as well as many other text editors.
 The secret to keeping your sanity while using *Vim* is to remember to escape from the insert mode to the normal mode as soon as you finish entering a chunk of text because the normal mode is where you issue editing commands.
-Numerous blog posts have lists of ways to think about and use Vim to improve your productivity.
+Numerous blog posts have lists of ways to think about and use *Vim* to improve your productivity.
 The consensus is to develop muscle memory of the commands that are useful to you by practicing their use at every opportunity.
 Another tip is to focus on mastering the basic commands before getting mired in tweaking your *.vimrc* configuration file and playing with plugins; that is, focus on mastering the *vi* part of *Vim*.